sjfortin/weekend-challenge-3/README.md

 - [x] Bring completed tasks to bottom of page, remaining tasks stay at top

 Stretch
+- [ ] Add are you sure prompt to a modal window alert
 - [ ] Enable editing of the tasks